 How do you get a person to buy a product or service?
 Psychology holds answers to questions that have preoccupied marketing departments for decades, particularly surrounding how to influence people and how people respond to attempts to influence their behaviors.

-Cialdini has synthesized years of research on social influence into six universal principles for understanding attempts to influence human behavior.
-These can be used by businesses and consumers alike to better understand the inner workings of purchasing behaviors, as well as which appeals are more or less likely to succeed.
+Cialdini synthesized years of research on social influence into six universal principles for understanding attempts to influence human behavior.
+Both businesses and consumers can use these principles to better understand the inner workings of purchasing behaviors and to determine which strategies are most likely to succeed.

 Armed with these six principles of influence, companies can more adeptly navigate their potential consumers and convert more to sales.
-However, Cialdini warned against crossing the line between influence and manipulation.
-To do so, he said, could spell disaster in the long run.
+However, Cialdini warned against crossing the line between influence and manipulation, as the latter could spell disaster in the long run.

 “People, companies and marketers need to ask themselves whether the principle of influence is inherent in the situation – that is, do they have to manufacture it, or can they simply uncover it?” he said.
 “No one wants to be a smuggler of influence.
 Claiming to be an expert when they’re not, exploiting power – those eventually will have negative consequences.

 “We can focus too heavily on economic factors when seeking to motivate others toward our offerings and ideas,” Cialdini added.
 “We would do well … to consider employing psychological motivators such as those we have covered here.”